mesanine/www/mesanine/content/getting-started/index.md

 [DC/OS](https://dcos.io) is a "distributed operating system" based around Apache Mesos designed and created by [Mesosphere](https://mesosphere.com/).
 If you are serious about running Mesos in production today, DC/OS is the most viable option.
 Some components of DC/OS are included in Mesanine now and we intend to add more in the future.
-Certain aspects of DC/OS such as it's enormous system requirements, and large number of moving pieces to be disadvantageous.
+We find certain aspects of DC/OS such as it's high system requirements, and large number of moving pieces to be disadvantageous.